Building materials are the materials which are employed in construction work.

 Wood can be quite flexible under heaps, keeping strength while bending, and is incredibly powerful when compressed vertically.

-There are lots of different qualities to the different kinds of timber, even one of same tree species.
+There are lots of different qualities to the different kinds of timber, even one of the same tree species.
 This implies specific species are better for various applications than others.

 Historically, wood for building huge structures was utilized in its unprocessed form as logs.
 The trees were only cut to the desired length, sometimes stripped of bark, and then notched or lashed into position.